mruewe/scaleSM/README.md

 # scaleSM Plugin for ImageJ/Fiji
-Measuring distances in images obtained with surgical microscopes (SM) with ImageJ/FIJI. scaleSM is a plugin (https://imagej.net/imagej-wiki-static/Plugins) written in python using ImageJ commands (ImageJ Macro language).
+Measuring distances, objects, and areas in images obtained with surgical microscopes (SM) with ImageJ/FIJI. scaleSM is a plugin (https://imagej.net/imagej-wiki-static/Plugins) written in python using ImageJ commands (ImageJ Macro language).

+## Instalation:

   1. First you need ImageJ or Fiji installed on your PC.
 We recommend Fiji, which can be downloaded under https://fiji.sc/